kletobias/p2022/_projects/tabular_kaggle-1.md

 that it takes to build one model on the here used machine, to build all $$3000$$ models would take $$3000 \cdot 0.68 = 34 \;\mathrm{minutes}$$.
-While more computational power in the form of better hardware is a solution up to a certain point, using one of the following methods can be comparably more efficient~\cite{bergstraRandomSearchHyperParameter2012,bergstraAlgorithmsHyperParameterOptimization,probstTunabilityImportanceHyperparameters2018}.
+While more computational power in the form of better hardware is a solution up to a certain point, using one of the following methods can be comparably more efficient.
 Considering these weaknesses of the grid search procedure, there are alternatives available and given the number and value range for each parameter included in the hyperparameter optimization, a random search is chosen over a